Kingsford-Group/kpath/README.txt

 * Install Go, version 1.2 or 1.3 (1.3 recommended) [this is easy].

-* Download the source tarball.
+* Download the latest version of kpath

-* Decompress the tarball: tar xzf pathenc-0.6.1-src.tar.gz
+* Decompress the tarball: tar xzf kpath-0.6.1.tar.gz and copy the "src" directory and its subdirectories into the "src" subdirectory of your GOPATH workspace.

+  Alternatively, make the directory that tar created the root of your Go
+  workspace:

+	export GOPATH=/path/to/kpath-0.6.1/

-* Compile: "cd pathenc-0.6.1" and then "go build"
+* Compile:
+	cd kpath-0.6.1/src/kingsford/kpath
+	go build

 * Copy the kpath executable that is created to a location in your path (for easy access)